Skip to main content

 Rotation Information

 Clínica de Familia facilitates participants’ involvement in a variety of cultural activities within the clinic and in the community at large.
-Staff from Clínica de Familia host welcome and farewell dinners for all participants and also organize other cultural activities and events throughout participants’ time in the Dominican Republic.
+Staff from Clínica de Familia host welcome events for all participants and also organize other cultural activities and events throughout the participants’ time in the Dominican Republic.
 La Romana offers opportunities for integration and immersion into Dominican life, giving participants the opportunity to learn firsthand about diverse elements of Dominican culture.
-There are also Spanish and Haitian Kreyol classes available.

 Helpful Links